MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-device-manager-to-uninstall-devices-and-driver-packages.md

 This page describes how to uninstall a device or driver package on Windows 10 and Windows 11.

 > [!CAUTION]
 > Before uninstalling a device, we recommend physically unplugging the device from the system.
-If the device is uninstalled before it is unplugged, Windows may rediscover the device and reinstall drivers for it in the time between the uninstall and unplugging the device.
+If the device is uninstalled before it is unplugged, Windows may subsequently rediscover the device and reinstall drivers for it.
+This can happen immediately after the uninstall or upon rebooting the system.

 First, open Settings (you can do this using the `Windows+I` keyboard shortcut) and type Remove.
 Select **Add or remove programs**.
 If the device or driver package that you wish to remove appears in the list of programs, select uninstall.